 I encourage you to READ updated info online about each topic and ask your vet/trainer for their advice.

 FOOD- I use NutriSource large breed puppy formula.
 It is a high quality brand but slightly less price point.
 It is comparable to Earthborn, Orijen/Acana, Zignature, Nulo, Wellness, Open Farm- there are others as well.
 A "large-breed" puppy formula has a lower calcium: phosphorus ratio, to prevent accelerated changes in the puppy's growth plates.
 Feed the large-breed puppy formula until 1 yr of age.
 An important point is using a food that has no "by-product", fillers, preservatives, or artificial ingredients.
 "By-product" means the leftover parts from a rendering plant: beaks, feathers, hooves, horns, scraps, etc. So...1st ingredient should be a meat source protein.
-2nd- meat meal which is dehydrated meat that is highest in protein per oz, because there is no moisture in it.
-Next should be a high quality carb like: oatmeal, sweet potato, pea, quinoa, etc. Next will be fruits and veggies, pre/probiotics, and vitamin/minerals.
+2nd- meat meal which is dehydrated meat that is highest in protein per ounce, because there is no moisture in it.
+Next should be a high quality carb like: oatmeal, sweet potato, quinoa, etc. Next will be fruits and veggies, pre/probiotics, and vitamin/minerals.
 If you chose to feed wheat and/or corn inclusive food, after 1 yr of age...please check your brand to see if its "whole" kernel, which is where the nutrition is.
-Corporate dog foods often use cobs and husks ground up and call it "corn".
+Corporate dog foods often use cobs and husks, ground up, and call it "corn".
+It is possible this practice is the reason so many dogs have allergies.
 Its how the company saves costs.
-Carbs can also lead to growth plates growing too fast.
-No wonder dogs have allergies.
+Carbs can also lead to growth plates growing too fast which can cause joint/hip dysplasia.
 Raw/dehydrated/freeze dried foods are great for dogs over 1 year old.
+I feed my adult dogs raw food and Honest Kitchen dehydrated foods.

 For 8 wk pups- I feed 3/4 cup dry kibble soaked in water or goats milk, fed 3 x's a day.
 After soaking, it expands in volume so the pup feels more full.